georgemeehan/starterkit-2018/README.md

-This is a basic starter kit built with Gulp 4, Gulp Plugins, and ES6 Script.
-I've updated the starter kit because Gulp 3.9 had too many vulnerabilities and Gulp 4 did not.
+This is a basic starter-kit built with Gulp 4.0 and uses ES6.
+I rebuilt this since Gulp 3.9 was having some major vulnerabilities.
+I've included minification to the HTML, CSS, Images, and JavaScript for faster load times.